AliceO2Group/simulation/docs/o2dpgworkflow/README.md

 It is not possible to cover all use cases here but a few important remarks and pointers are summarised in the following.

 The usage of the workflows requires at least `16 GB` of RAM and an `8`-core machine.
-Especially in case your machine has exactly `16 GB`, please refer to [these instructions](#adjusting-resources)
+Especially in case your machine has exactly `16 GB`, please refer to [these instructions](#adjusting-resources).
+You need a valid GRID token to access the CCDB objects/alien.
+Please refer to https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html if you need guidance on how to set this up.

 ## Workflow creation